timescale/docs/timescaledb/tutorials/analyze-nft-data/analyzing-nft-transactions.md

 2021-09-25 02:00:00|Page          |https://opensea.io/assets/0xa7206d878c5c3871826dfdb42191c49b1d11f466/1        |      1.41|      1.475|               61.3|
 2021-09-26 02:00:00|Page          |https://opensea.io/assets/0xa7206d878c5c3871826dfdb42191c49b1d11f466/1        |      1.48|      4.341|              43.05|

-## Resources and Next Steps
+## Resources and next steps
+This section contains information about what to do when you've completed the tutorial, and some links to more resources.

-**Claim your limited edition NFT **
+### Claim your limited edition NFT

-Because we love NFTs as much as you do, we created a limited edition set of 20 NFT about our Timescale mascot, Eon!
-The first 20 people to complete this tutorial will earn a limited edition NFT from the collection Eon’s Photobooth (you can view them all live on OpenSea).
+Because we love NFTs as much as you do, we created a limited edition set of 20 NFTs featuring our Timescale mascot, Eon!
+The first 20 people to complete this tutorial earn a limited edition NFT from the Eon's Photobooth collection.
+You can also view them all live on OpenSea.

-Claiming your NFT is simple.
-All you need to do is complete the tutorial below, answer the questions in this form, and we’ll send one of the limited-edition Eon NFTs to your ETH address (at no cost to you!).
+To claim your NFT, complete this tutorial, answer the questions in the form, and we'll send one of the limited-edition Eon NFTs to your ETH address (at no cost to you!)

-**Build on the NFT Starter Kit**
+### Build on the NFT Starter Kit
 Congratulations!
-You’re now up and running with NFT data and TimescaleDB!
-As a next step, check out our [NFT Starter Kit](https://github.com/timescale/wip-crypto-starter), which you can use as a starting point to build your own, more complex NFT analysis projects.
+You’re now up and running with NFT data and TimescaleDB.
+Check out our [NFT Starter Kit](https://github.com/timescale/wip-crypto-starter) to use as your starting point to build your own, more complex NFT analysis projects.

-As a reminder the Starter Kit contains the following components:
+The Starter Kit contains:
-* A data ingestion script, which collects real-time data from OpenSea and ingests it into TimescaleDB.
+* A data ingestion script, which collects real-time data from OpenSea and ingests it into TimescaleDB
-* A sample dataset (to get started quickly, should you wish to not ingest real-time data)
+* A sample dataset, to get started quickly, if you don't want to ingest real-time data
-* A schema for storing NFT sales, assets, collections and owners
+* A schema for storing NFT sales, assets, collections, and owners
 * A local TimescaleDB database, pre-loaded with sample NFT data
 * Pre-built dashboards and charts in [Apache Superset](https://superset.apache.org) and [Grafana](https://grafana.com) for visualizing your data analysis
 * Queries to use as a starting point for your own analysis

-**Learn more about how to use TimescaleDB to store and analyze crypto data**:
+### Learn more about how to use TimescaleDB to store and analyze crypto data
+Check out these resources for more about using TimescaleDB with crypto data:
 * [Analyze cryptocurrency market data](https://docs.timescale.com/timescaledb/latest/tutorials/analyze-cryptocurrency-data/#prerequisites)
 * [Analyzing Analyzing Bitcoin, Ethereum, and 4100+ other cryptocurrencies using PostgreSQL and TimescaleDB](https://blog.timescale.com/blog/analyzing-bitcoin-ethereum-and-4100-other-cryptocurrencies-using-postgresql-and-timescaledb/)
 * [Learn how TimescaleDB user Messari uses data to open the crypto economy to everyone](https://blog.timescale.com/blog/how-messari-uses-data-to-open-the-cryptoeconomy-to-everyone/)